Mohsen Foroughi

-Mohsen Foroughi (Persian: محسن فروغی; May 14, 1907 – October 6, 1983) was an Iranian architect, and one of the founders in 1945 of the influential Association of Iranian Architects.
+Mohsen Foroughi (محسن فروغی; 14 May 1907 – 6 October 1983) was an Iranian architect, and one of the founders in 1945 of the influential Association of Iranian Architects.
+He is best known for designing Niavaran Palace in 1958.
+The palace served as the official residence of Shah Mohammad Reza Pahlavi from 1967 until the 1979 Iranian Revolution.

 He designed the Faculty of Law and Political Science of Tehran University.
 After Andre Godard retired as the dean of the Faculty of Fine Arts at Tehran University, Mohsen Foroughi took on the position.
 This transition marked a significant change within the Faculty of Fine Arts.
 Notably, Persian was adopted as the language of instruction, aligning with the language policies of the university's other faculties.